code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson.md

 ## Selecting Nodes

-In BaseX, bring up the tree visualization of your document.
+In BaseX, bring up the tree visualization of your document to explore the tree and hover over your nodes.

 XPath understands XML as a tree data structure.
 XPath expressions are written in a way that represents searching and traversing through this tree.
-In other words, a node is selected by following a path or a number of steps to get to that node.
+In other words, to select a node in XPath, you write the expression as if you are following a path or a number of steps to get to that node.

 ![XML Node Tree](http://www.w3schools.com/xml/nodetree.gif)